-Elephant in the Relationship is a game for 2 to 4 players in which players try to communicate deeply troubling relationship issues.
+Elephant in the Relationship is a game for 4 to 10 players (2 to 5 teams) in which players try to communicate deeply troubling relationship issues.
 Players take on the roles of two people in a personal relationship and turn the drama of a potentially risky (or intimate) interaction into spectacle for a group to enjoy.
 The game fuses Pictionary-style drawing and guessing mechanics with elements of doll-play and improvisational theater, asking players to place themselves into a difficult emotional scenario with their partner.
-The game includes a whiteboard arena, dry-erase markers, post-its, and colored playing pieces (designed to “stand-in” for the players).
-Using only these tools, a player tries to get their partner to guess the unspeakable relationship issue.
-By inserting players directly into the representational world of the drawing space, the game encourages empathy, divergent thinking, and novel communication strategies.
+The game includes a whiteboard arena, dry-erase markers, dry-erase dolls (or “Elephigurines”) and a deck of relationship issues (or “Elephants”).
+Using only the tools at hand, a player tries to get their teammate to guess the unspeakable relationship issue.
+By inserting players directly into the representational world of the drawing space, the game encourages empathy, divergent thinking, novel communication strategies, and a good time.